kravitsjacob/multiobjective-hyperparameter/index.md

 #### Default Hyperparameters

 Let's look at the performance of the default hyperparameters.
 These values are typically derived based on statistical proofs and are meant to perform decently on many problems.
+Default hyperparameters are used in the following code:

 ```markdown
 def defaultHyperparameter(X_train, y_train):